 6. When we get to our destination, I usually stay at air BNBs rather than hotels so I can have a full kitchen to cook food instead of eating out.
 If their cookware is too toxic, I buy a clear Pyrex baking dish and roast things in the oven with it (and leave it behind if we can’t bring it home easily).

-7. A last-resort option that is controversial that you you may want to look into (Dave Asprey is one person who talks about it), is taking activated charcoal with your meal if you’re eating something very concerning.
+7. A last-resort option that is controversial that you you may want to look into (Dave Asprey is one expert who talks about it), is taking activated charcoal with your meal if you’re eating something very concerning.
 It is said to adsorb (different than absorb) toxicants, but also can adsorb nutrients from the food, and pull beneficial bacteria out of your gut.
 There are so many factors at play that will vary between people and meals, so we can’t really be sure what the effects will be if you take it.
 I hesitated to mention this because I don’t want to feed into the belief that you can easily wipe the slate clean or easily negate the bad effects.
 Also, like all supplements, activated charcoal can itself contain heavy metals, so ask for a COA.

 If you’d like to watch documentaries or videos on the subject, there are many to choose from.
 I haven’t watched any of these because I have no time for movies, and am not a big YouTube user.
 Documentaries list here.